 M: Mindfulness O: Others L: Learning A: Active R: Relationship

 At St Paul’s, we are still dipping into the SEAL programme which covers a wide range of themes.
 Year groups decide which are most suitable for the cohort on a year by year basis.
 Themes include: New beginnings, Getting on and falling out, Say no to bullying, Going for goals, Good to be me, Relationships and Change.

 Barnet Scheme of Work

-From September 2017, each year group is going to introduce at least one unit from the Barnet Emotional Well-being and PSHE Framework.
+At St Paul's, we use and adapt some of the units from the Barnet Emotional Well-being and PSHE Framework.
 There are three core themes to choose from: Health and Well-being, Relationships and Living in the Wider World.
-We will trial this and decide whether we want to include more lessons from this scheme in 2018.

 From September 2016, we have introduced new off-curriculum days to help promote positive mental health.

 On Wednesday 22nd May, the whole school took part in a well-being day which focused on the enjoyment and benefits of getting active in the great outdoors.